 4. Collaborate: Set the stage for collaboration all along the way so that adjustments can be made in real time.
 Monitor progress and coach your people.
 Don’t tell them what to do.
 Coach.
 Listen to them (80%) and talk with them (20%).
 Nurture them to converse with each other.
 Be a resource for them.
 What roadblocks need to be removed, and how can you help remove them?
 If what you’ve tasked your people to do is important, then it deserves your support.

 5. Consequences: Most people see consequences and they immediately think of a negative connotation.
 We overlook that consequences can also be positive.
 Make results and consequences visible.
 Talk to your team strategically vs tactically, which is usually done through questions vs. statements.
 Secondly, for some reason, leaders are the first to let people know when something’s not right or if it’s gone awry.
 But when things go well, it’s almost as if the success is glossed over.
 The consequence of that, though, is that you help create a remedial culture.
-People are only noticed and given attention when things don’t go as expected.
+People are only noticed and given attention at weekly team meetings when things don’t go as expected.
 So work to give equal (or more) weight to what’s gone right.
 Celebrate!

-Based on your experience as a leader:
+Based on your experience as a leader of an accountable team: